hobbyquaker/awesome-mqtt/README.md

 * [MQTT Dash](https://play.google.com/store/apps/details?id=net.routix.mqttdash&hl=de) - Android App: With the app you can create dashboards for your MQTT enabled IoT Smart Home devices and applications.
 * [mqtt-panel](https://github.com/fabaff/mqtt-panel) - A web interface for MQTT.
 * [mqtt-svg-dash](https://github.com/jpmens/mqtt-svg-dash) - Subscribe to MQTT, extract JSON from a message and make lights blink on an SVG page.
-* [mqtt2highcharts](https://github.com/matbor/mqtt2highcharts) - Plotting live numbered data from a subscribed mqtt topic using Highcharts.
+* [mqtt2highcharts](https://github.com/matbor/mqtt2highcharts) - Plotting live numbered data from a subscribed MQTT topic using Highcharts.
 * [node-red-dashboard](https://github.com/node-red/node-red-dashboard) - A dashboard UI for Node-RED.
 * [thingsboard](https://thingsboard.io/) - Device management, data collection, processing and visualization for your IoT projects.